mitchshimy/ttsbridge/docs/reference.md

   timeout.
 Not fixed (low priority, ADB/curl-based English text testing never hit it), but documented as a known rough edge.

-### 2.9 Known hardware/firmware limitation: dialogue loss on 5.1 audio (TCL-specific)
+### 2.9 Resolved: dialogue loss on 5.1 audio (TCL-specific) — was an app-level routing bug, not TV firmware

-Thoroughly investigated and **confirmed not to be a bug in this app**.
+**Update: this was fixed at the app level.** It was originally investigated and reported (see the project's dialogue-loss investigation report and its addendum) as a TV firmware/hardware defect with no app-level fix available.
+That conclusion was **wrong** — see `docs/investigation-dialogue-loss-resolution.md` for the full writeup.

-Summary of the finding: on this TCL Android TV, interrupting **5.1 surround audio** playback (in Netflix, Nuvio, etc.) with *any* audio interruption - regardless of duck vs. pause, regardless of whether Android's AudioFocus API is even used at all (confirmed via the `manual_duck_only` experiment) - causes the center/dialogue channel to be lost on resume, while background/effects channels continue normally.
+Summary of the actual finding: on this TCL Android TV, interrupting **5.1 surround audio** playback (Netflix, Nuvio, etc.) with any TTS announcement caused the center/dialogue channel to be lost on resume, while background/effects channels continued normally.
+The root cause was that every announcement provider played through `USAGE_MEDIA`/ `STREAM_MUSIC` - the exact same shared output path the affected streaming apps used for their own primary 5.1 track.
+The earlier `manual_duck_only` experiment (§2.6) removed the AudioFocus *notification* but not this shared-stream collision, which is why it still reproduced the bug and looked like confirmation of an unfixable hardware defect.

-Stereo audio is never affected.
-Disabling the TV's built-in audio processing (Dolby/enhancement/DSP), or using stereo tracks instead of 5.1, both eliminate the issue completely.
-This is a TV firmware/hardware defect in multichannel audio restoration after interruption, sitting below anything reachable from application code on Android.
-No further app-level investigation is planned; see the project's dedicated investigation report and addendum for the full methodology.
+**The fix**: all announcement playback (`DeviceTtsProvider`, `RemoteHttpTtsProvider`, `UrlAudioProvider`, and the `AudioFocusManager` focus request itself) now routes through `AudioAttributes.USAGE_ASSISTANCE_ACCESSIBILITY` instead of `USAGE_MEDIA` - the same mechanism TalkBack uses to speak over video without disrupting the primary output pipeline.
+Re-tested against the original known-bad configuration (Netflix, English 5.1 track, internal speakers, TV audio processing enabled) - dialogue now survives an announcement without needing to seek.

+One implementation gotcha found along the way: routing via the legacy `TextToSpeech` `KEY_PARAM_STREAM` int (`STREAM_ACCESSIBILITY`) silently produces no audio at all for a non-accessibility-service caller - `onStart` fires but `onDone`/`onError` often never do, hanging until engine timeout.
+The working fix uses modern `AudioAttributes`-based routing instead (`tts.setAudioAttributes(...)`), which goes through the same usage-based policy path `MediaPlayer` already used successfully in the other providers.

+Stereo audio was never affected by the original bug.
+No further app-level investigation is needed on this specific issue; see `docs/investigation-dialogue-loss-resolution.md` for full methodology and what the original investigation and addendum got wrong.

 ### 2.10 Persisted state (`SharedPreferences`, file `ttsbridge_prefs`)